qoala/InvisibleInc-CommunityBugFixes/FIXES.md

 The following fixes have their own options in the campaign settings at the start of a run, usually because there's reasonable arguments over how to correctly fix the bug.

+* Escorts Fixed: Return Escort-Owned Items
+  * With the DLC extended campaign, it is possible to steal Monst3r's unique gun at the end of the mission by having a different agent carry it.
+  * **Fix**: If any of Monst3r's starting items are on another agent when he leaves, the item is returned to Monst3r.
+  * **Credit**: Cyberboy2000
 * Detention Center Missions: Agent/Prisoner Chance
   * The mission is coded to give 50/50 odds of an agent or generic prisoner, unless the agency is full (guaranteed prisoner) or the player recently found a prisoner (guaranteed agent).
 This